Ron Hines DVM PhD

 Your pet’s macrophages, monocytes and other policing cells also remain on constant look out for invaders.
 When they sense them, these cells release chemicals that attract neutrophils (such as interkeukin-8).
 Neutrophils that rush to the rescue are the primary constituent of pus; such as what drains from the cavities within abscesses that occur so commonly after cat fights or around a splinter in your dog’s paw.

-With time, you dog and cat’s lymphocytic system will produce antibodies against invaders (their adaptive immune system), but its the neutrophils that are your dog and cat’s first responders of its immune system (their innate immune system).
+With time, your dog and cat’s lymphocytic system will produce antibodies against invaders (their adaptive immune system), but it is the neutrophils that are your dog and cat’s first responders of its immune system (their innate immune system).

 Reasons Why Your Dog And Cat’s Neutrophil Count Might Be High (Neutrophilia):